 How many questions do you have?

-In my experience, the interview could last anywhere between 20 minutes and approximately an hour.
-The only one-on-one interview I went on took approximately 15-20 minutes, because me and my husband figured out that we weren’t very interested in the practice pretty early on.
+In my experience, the interview could last anywhere between 15 and 60 minutes.
+The only one-on-one interview I went on took approximately 15 minutes, because me and my husband figured out that we weren’t very interested in the practice pretty early on.

 What are some things to take into consideration that I probably haven’t thought about?

 There were a lot of things that my friends graciously coached me on things to take into consideration.
-For example:

 Keep in mind, babies (not to mention other members of the general population) rely heavily on herd immunity to keep them from getting sick.

-The pediatrician that we chose, however, has 1 waiting room.
+The pediatrician that we chose, however, has one waiting room.
 In our practice, the children don’t wait in the waiting room, though, so there is no need for two separate spaces.
 Instead, you check in at the front desk (which is in the waiting room) and then you’re taken straight back to the exam room, which is where you do the waiting.

 Is there someone on staff who is specialized in helping children with these types of issues?
 If not, do they have a person or practice that they can recommend?

 Does your pediatrician have a philosophy to help parent’s figure out and establish a healthy sleep schedule for their newborn?

 Will I have to pay in order to have the pediatrician fill out paperwork such as daycare or school forms?

 Can they help with breastfeeding?

 Is there someone who is going to take your calls, or do you use an email portal?
 How long should you expect to wait to hear back from someone?
 Is there a cost associated with this?

-If there isn’t a relationship with your chosen pediatricians’’ office and the hospital where you plan to deliver, a hospital-designated pediatrician will likely be the one to evaluate your little one before leaving the hospital.
+If there isn’t a relationship with your chosen pediatricians’ office and the hospital where you plan to deliver, a hospital-designated pediatrician will likely be the one to evaluate your little one before leaving the hospital.

 For some people that may look like a doctor who is warm and friendly, for another it may be a doctor who is direct and armed with facts.

 And make a decision regarding which pediatrician your child will be seeing prior to going into labor (if you can help it).
 Because you will need to tell the hospital the name of your chosen pediatrician and you will need to see them within days of discharging from the hospital.

-Go into your interview armed with a list of questions that matter to you.
+Go into your pediatrician interview armed with a list of questions that matter to you.
 And if you don’t know what matters to you (because, lets face it, if you’ve never had a kid then there are a lot of things that you don’t know you want to know yet), then do a little bit of research!